How to Choose the Best Pillow for Back Sleepers

 Most people are side sleepers and require a thicker pillow to keep the head and neck aligned properly.
 Thus, many pillow manufacturers design their products to efficiently accommodate this majority.
 Most of these pillows are non-adjustable, leaving back sleepers with pillows that are simply too thick.

-For ideal positioning of your head and neck while on your back, you need to fill the space between yourself and the mattress with a properly sized pillow.
-A pillow that’s too thick will cause your head to be elevated, pushing your chin downward.
+The best pillow for back sleepers will fill the space between yourself and the mattress, elevating your head only as high as is needed to achieve a neutral position.
+A pillow that’s too thick will cause your head to be elevated too high.
 As a result, your neck is bent upwards, potentially straining muscles, nerves and discs.
+Conversely a pillow that’s too thin will result in an uncomfortable downward bend in your neck.

 A supportive, malleable pillow will prevent lateral neck twists and strains.